ianthehenry/bauble/README.md

 Also requires [`yarn`](https://yarnpkg.com/), to install JavaScript dependencies.

-This is horrible, but because [`codemirror-lang-janet`](https://github.com/ianthehenry/codemirror-lang-janet) is not actually installed anywhere yet, you'll have to edit `package.json` to remove it as a dependency before you run `yarn`.
-Run `yarn` to install everything else, then manually install `codemirror-lang-janet` by cloning the repo and running [`yalc publish`](https://github.com/wclr/yalc) from the `codemirror-lang-janet` repository.
-Then run `yalc link codemirror-lang-janet` from this repository, and you'll be in business.
+`bauble` is being developed alongside [`codemirror-lang-janet`](https://github.com/ianthehenry/codemirror-lang-janet).
+If you want to make changes to the grammar, clone that repo and run [`yalc publish`](https://github.com/wclr/yalc) from the root of it.
+Then run `yalc link codemirror-lang-janet` in this repository, and you'll be able to see your changes locally.

 # Building